 In May, 2003, the funeral chapel received the Service Business of the Year award for 2002 from the Oskaloosa Area Chamber and Development Group.

-As we proceed into the new millennium of business in Oskaloosa, the staff of the Bates Funeral Chapel includes Mike Sytsma, Joe Bates, Josh DeLong, Holly Cully, and Mari Job.
+As we proceed into the new millennium of business in Oskaloosa, the staff of the Bates Funeral Chapel includes Mike Sytsma, Joe Bates, Josh DeLong, Rosemary Burnett, and Mari Job.

 Our Valued Staff